 Tighter budgets piling pressure on planners

-Despite the fact that event spend is predicted to rise by 83% this year, it is estimated that the average cost per attendee will be 32% higher compared to 2019 levels, so it's inevitable that budgets will be significantly tightened.
+It's estimated that the average cost per attendee will be 32% higher compared to 2019 levels, so it's inevitable that budgets are having to be significantly tightened.
 Cost vs return remains a large concern for the sector amidst the cost-of-living crisis, which is adding more pressure on generating tangible ROI from events.
 In turn, this has meant that many businesses have started to question the value of holding events in the first place.
 This is despite the fact that events have long proven to be a core marketing channel and that 60% of business leaders believe that events are critical for company success.

 Sasha Frieze, founder of The Business Narrative, notes in our article on how the cost-of-living is affecting business events that “In the past [businesses] might have run an event because they always have, but now they’re looking for clarity and focus around what part the event plays in the bigger picture and what the measurable returns are on it.”